 Parents who are in the middle of a divorce, as well as those who are planning to separate from their spouse, are required to create a parenting plan, according to Florida Law.
 A parenting plan details how each parent plans to cooperatively raise their child or children.
 Even if each of the parents agrees to a time-sharing schedule and the terms of a plan, they must have court approval to legitimize the plan.

-If you are in the middle of a divorce or are separating from your child’s other parent, Florida law requires that you and the other party create a parenting plan which details how you plan to cooperatively raise your child.
-Even if you and the other parent agree on a time-sharing schedule and the terms of a plan, you still must have court approval.
-Florida Statute 61.13 details the specific requirements that every plan must meet and explains how a court will assess the suitability of any proposed arrangement.
-In order to ensure that the strict legal standards are fulfilled and that you obtain the best possible result for you and your child, it is advisable to have a competent child custody lawyer at your side, assisting you every step of the way.
+Florida Statute § 61.13 details the specific requirements that parenting plans must meet.
+It also explains how a court will assess the suitability of any proposed arrangement.
+In order to ensure that the strict legal standards are fulfilled and that you obtain the best possible result for you and your child, it is advisable to have a competent family law attorney at your side, who can provide you with assistance every step of the way.

 Florida law establishes a presumption that it’s in the best interest of a child to have frequent and continuing contact with both parents who share in the child-rearing.
 The best interests of the child are the standard by which all decisions regarding custody and support are measured.
 Although the norm is that the court will order 50-50 shared parental responsibility, a court may award sole parental responsibility if evidence of child abuse or other types of domestic violence is presented with respect to a parent.

 In addition, a criminal conviction of crimes involving violence or abuse creates a rebuttable presumption that shared parental responsibility would be detrimental to the child.
 For more information, contact us to schedule a consultation with one of our Gainesville attorneys.